SuperM7-com/arkos-docs/docs/advanced-guide/static-rbac-authentication.md

 arkos.init({
   authentication: {
     mode: "static",
+    login: {
-    usernameField: "email", // If wants to use User email field for
+      allowedUsernames: ["email"], // If wants to use User email field for login },
-    // authentication or even on the fly by passing ?usernameField=phone
-    // for example when POST /api/auth/login
-    // other configs
   },
 });
 ```

+Dive deep about allowed username fields and also see how to login with nested fields from user model on this guide [Example Changing The Username Field Guide](/docs/authentication-system/sending-authentication-requests#example-changing-the-username-field).

 #### `password: String`